-Ranked as the area’s top operator for boat tours and water sports-based activities, King Fisher Fleet now offers an annual cruise pass, good for its seven regularly scheduled cruises plus discounts at Fishermen’s Village businesses.
-Just imagine visiting remote Cayo Costa one day and shopping and dining in Boca Grande’s charming downtown the next or taking in the sunset every night of the week.
+Ranked as the area’s top operator for boat tours and water sports-based activities, King Fisher Fleet offers an annual cruise pass, good for its seven regularly scheduled cruises plus discounts at Fishermen’s Village businesses.
+Just imagine visiting remote Cayo Costa one day and shopping and dining in Boca Grande’s charming downtown the next, or taking in the sunset every night of the week.

 Spend just an hour on Cayo Costa, offered as a full-day excursion, and you’ll realize you’re on blissfully serene deserted island.
 Featuring nine miles of beachfront, pine forests and mangrove swamps, the island is a sheller’s paradise, with opportunities to score the sought-after and elusive junonia and tiny angulate wentletrap.
 Pack a picnic lunch for the beach and bring a swim suit to snorkel or splash in the warm turquoise waters.

 Separated by less than three miles, Cabbage Key offers a completely different island vibe.
 The 1938 winter home of author Mary Roberts Reinhart is now an inn and casual restaurant, the latter covered with signed dollar bills.

 Although accessible by land, arriving by water to Boca Grande and Burnt Store Marina reflects the destinations’ ties to the sea.
 The full-day trip to Florida’s other Boca gives passengers time to explore the upscale island’s downtown, offering boutiques, restaurants, and walking-distance beaches.
 A half-day excursion to Burnt Store includes two hours for a leisurely lunch at the onsite Cass Cay restaurant.

 Sunsets and Eco-Adventures